 Ecosystem Services under Global Change

-The design and assessment of adaptation strategies needs to build on future projections and their uncertainties, but also on studies of the motivations, behaviour and interactions of stakeholders and institutions facing different adaptation choices, and having different, sometimes conflicting, goals.
+The design and assessment of adaptation strategies needs to build on future projections and their uncertainties.
+It also needs to build on studies of motivations, behaviours and interactions of stakeholders and institutions facing different adaptation choices, with different and sometimes conflicting goals.

-Tools are needed that can describe key aspects of change, and consequences of proposed adaptation measures, in terms of metrics of interest to decision-makers ranging from farmers and forest owners to regulators, policy makers, government agencies dependent industries, while accounting for governance factors that may help or hinder the realisation of adaptation goals.
+Tools are needed that can describe key aspects of change, and consequences of proposed adaptation measures, in terms of metrics of interest to decision-makers - ranging from farmers and forest owners to regulators, policy makers, government agencies dependent industries.
+This while accounting for governance factors that may help or hinder the realisation of adaptation goals.